Nafees10/qscript/spec/syntax.md

 # Operators

 Syntax for binary operators is: `A operator B`.
-The space between operator and A/B is not necessary.
+The whitespace between operator and A/B is not necessary.
 Syntax for unary operators is: `operator A`.
-Space between operator and A is not necessary.
+Whitespace between operator and A is not necessary.

-Operators are read in this order (higher = evaluated first):
+Operators are read in this order (higher = evaluated first, otherwise left-to-right):
+1. `.`
 1. `@`, `!`
 2. `*`, `/`, `+`, `-`, `%`, `~`
 3. `==`, `!=`, `>=`, `<=`, `>`, `<`